 -

-Mount Path - mount point it the Model API container
+Mount Path - mount point in the Domino endpoint container.

 -

-path - the path of the Kubernetes host node that must be mounted in the Model API containre, as configured by your administrator
+path - the path of the Kubernetes host node that must be mounted in the Domino endpoint container, as configured by your administrator.

 -